MilaNLProc/contextualized-topic-models/README.rst

 Cross-lingual Topic Modeling
 ----------------------------

-The fully contextual topic model can be used for cross-lingual topic modeling!
+The ZeroShotTM can be used for cross-lingual topic modeling!
 See the paper (https://arxiv.org/pdf/2004.07737v1.pdf)

 .. code-block:: python

-    from contextualized_topic_models.models.ctm import CTM
+    from contextualized_topic_models.models.ctm import ZeroShotTM
     from contextualized_topic_models.utils.data_preparation import TextHandler
     from contextualized_topic_models.utils.data_preparation import bert_embeddings_from_file
     from contextualized_topic_models.datasets.dataset import CTMDataset